Lassen Volcanic National Park California. July, 2023

 This is in front of the little general store at Cinnamon Bay.
 Taken by the sidekick.

 This window and wall are all that’s left standing of an old structure here on the beach.
 It provides a great photo op spot!
-The sidekick took this one!
+The

 The other side of the ruined wall and window.
 Taken by me.
 I might have been in an inner tube that I packed and brought with me.